-5. NOTIFICATION CONCERNING A CLINICAL TRIAL ON A MEDICINAL PRODUCT
+5. NOTIFICATION CONCERNING THE CLINICAL TRIAL ON A MEDICINAL PRODUCT

-The National Agency for Medicines must be notified of clinical trials on medicinal products that intervene with the inviolability of the trial subject in order to investigate the effects or properties of a medicinal product, regardless of whether the investigational medicinal product has marketing authorisation as referred to in section 21 of the Medicines Act.
+Fimea must be notified of clinical trials on medicinal products that intervene with the inviolability of the trial subject in order to investigate the effects or properties of a medicinal product, regardless of whether the investigational medicinal product has marketing authorisation as referred to in section 21 of the Medicines Act.
 Provisions on the notification requirement and processing times are laid down in section 87 of the Medicines Act.